 Luckily, we don’t have to implement our own batch job framework because Spring Batch solves all of these problems.
 It provides the following features that helps us to solve these problems:

-- It helps us to structure our code in a clean way by providing the infrastructure that is used to implement, configure, and run batch jobs.
+- It helps us to structure our code in a clean way by providing the infrastructure that’s used to implement, configure, and run batch jobs.

 - It uses so called chunk oriented processing where items are processed one by one and the transaction is committed when the chunk size is met.
 In other words, it provides us an easy way to manage the size of our transactions.

 - It provides proper error handling.
-For example, we can skip items if an exception is thrown and configure retry logic that is used to determine whether our batch job should retry the failed operation.
-We can also configure the logic that is used to decide whether or not our transaction is rolled back.
+For example, we can skip items if an exception is thrown and configure retry logic that’s used to determine whether our batch job should retry the failed operation.
+We can also configure the logic that’s used to decide if our transaction should be rolled back.

-- It writes comprehensive log in the used database.
-This log contains the metadata of each job execution and step execution, and we can use it for troubleshooting purposes.
-We can access this information by using a database client or a graphical admin user interface.
+- It writes comprehensive log to the used database.
+This log contains the metadata of each job and step execution, and it’s extremely useful if we have to troubleshoot a failed batch job.
+Because the log is written to a database, we can access it by using a database client.

-We are now aware of the fact that Spring Batch can help us to solve the problems of handwritten batch jobs.
-Let’s move on and take a quick look at the anatomy of a Spring Batch job.
+We should now understand that Spring Batch solves the problems caused by handwritten batch jobs.
+Let’s move on and take a quick look at the key components of a Spring Batch job.

 A Spring Batch job consists of the following components:

-- The ItemReader reads the input data and provides the found items one by one.
-An ItemReader belongs to one step and each step must have only one ItemReader.
+ItemReaderreads the input data and provides the found items one by one.
+An

-- The ItemWriter writes an information of an item to the output one item at a time.
-An ItemWriter belongs to one step and a step must have only one ItemWriter
+ItemWriterwrites an information of an item to the output one item at a time.
+An

-The following figure illustrates the relationships of these concepts:
+The following figure illustrates the relationships of these components:

-This blog post has taught us three things:
+This blog post has taught us five things:

-- We learned that Spring Batch solves the problems that are often found from handwritten batch jobs.
+- We should use Spring Batch because it solves the problems caused by handwritten batch jobs.